adamjm/kubeflow-ppc64le/README.md

-# Setup
+# Kubeflow On Power (PPC64LE)

-Steps to configure a single node kubernetes cluster with Kubeflow on Power.
+Steps to configure a single node kubernetes cluster with Kubeflow on Power (PPC64LE).

 * These instructions assume knowledge of PPC64LE, Linux, Kubernetes and Kubeflow *